Dr

 than parochial, and he has often ministered in other denominational settings.
 Hence the

-students enrolled in one or other of the Vision Christian College programmes come from a
+students enrolled in one or other of the Vision Christian College

 wide array of churches and denominational backgrounds.

-In 2004, Ken and his wife Alison (who herself has a master's degree in Christian
+In 2009, Ken and his wife Alison (who herself has a master's degree in Christian

-counselling, and is a sought-after speaker) celebrated their 50th wedding anniversary.
+counselling, and is a sought-after speaker) celebrated their 55th wedding anniversary.

-They have four children and seventeen grandchildren.
+They have four children and twenty-one grandchildren.

 Ken is also associated with the Online